systemsomicslab/MSLipidMapper/README.md

 ### Step 4: Run MSDIAL2Cytoscape in your browser

 Open your browser and paste `http://localhost:1028`.
-Then, enjoy the analysis!

 ## Code of Conduct